 Once you’ve collected the necessary data, you can confidently determine which specific chemicals and associated risks to disclose on your product labels.

-Looking for more insights on navigating the new rule?
-Check out Our California Proposition 65 eBook: The Complete Guide to California Proposition 65.
 This comprehensive guide includes the latest updates and expert advice to help you meet compliance requirements effectively.

 Speak to Our Compliance Experts